libvirt/libvirt-go/README.md

 The libvirt go package provides API coverage for libvirt versions from 1.2.0 onwards, through conditional compilation of newer APIs.

+## Development status

+The Go API is considered to be production ready and aims to be kept stable across future versions.
+Note, however, that the following changes may apply to future versions:

+* Existing structs can be augmented with new fields, but no existing fields will be changed / removed.
+New fields are needed when libvirt defines new typed parameters for various methods

+* Any method with an 'flags uint32' parameter will have its parameter type changed to a specific typedef, if & when the libvirt API defines constants for the flags.
+To avoid breakage, always pass a literal '0' to any 'flags uint32' parameter, since this will auto-cast to any future typedef that is introduced.

 ## Documentation

 * [api documentation for the bindings](https://godoc.org/github.com/libvirt/libvirt-go)